Explain that charging of solids by friction involves only a transfer of negative charge (electrons)

 Charging by induction

-When two different solids are rubbed together, electrons are transferred from one material to the other.
-The key points are:
+When two different solids are rubbed together, only electrons move from one surface to the other.

 The material that loses electrons becomes positively charged.